About the CDE

 …implement an academic strategy to deliver an outstanding, student-centred teaching and learning experience with a renewed, responsive and research-led curriculum at its core.
 Specifically, the team addresses Action 4 (improving the teaching and learning experience) of this goal.

 In addition, the CDE are tasked with delivering on the four priorities of the Office of Vice President for Learning and Teaching’s 2017 – 2022 Strategic Plan, namely to:

 The CDE’s work directly supports the Connected University Academic Strategy through the digital transformation project to implement and support a modern, intuitive and world-class virtual learning environment, Canvas:

 - UCC’s current Virtual Learning Environment (VLE) will be replaced with a modern, intuitive system offering a significant uplift in how we support our students’ learning.
 The VLE will become the main online platform to support our teaching and learning, giving our academic staff the tools to teach in innovative ways, and offering the flexibility to deliver a Connected Curriculum.

 In addition, the CDE's wider work in supporting staff to better use educational technology speaks to the connections of Employablility, Sustainability, Trans and Interdisciplinarity and Global Reach.

 About the Centre

 The Centre for Digital Education (CDE) formerly known as Instructional Design was established on February 25th 2019.
-The CDE comprises of the Instructional Design team, a Senior Executive Assitant, a Digital Education Officer and is led by the Head of Digital Education.
+The CDE comprises of the Instructional Design team, a Digital Education Officer, a Digital Education Support Assistant and is led by the Head of Digital Education.
 The CDE sits with the Office of Vice President for Learning and Teaching.